Down Payment: How Much Should You Pay?

 - Automate deposits into your down payment fund so you can’t be tempted to spend the money elsewhere

-You may have heard that 20% is the average down payment on a house.
+You may have heard that 20% is the average down payment on a house, which will help you get approved and get a decent mortgage rate.
 But, while that size down payment has its perks, most home buyers aren’t able to swing that much.

 Determining Your Down Payment Amount

-However, when it comes to saving up for your down payment, you shouldn’t necessarily shoot for average.
-The amount you’ll need is going to depend on multiple factors like:
+All this being said, when it comes to saving up for your down payment, you shouldn’t necessarily shoot for average.
+The amount you’ll need is going to depend on multiple factors, like: